Welcome To Glow It Green

 To add tea Tree oil to your natural deodorant, pinch off a small piece of the deodorant with your hands and rub it into the skin with a few drops of Tea Tree oil.
 You can also put a few drops into coconut oil and rub them under your arms.

-Look for natural deodorants with Tea Tree oil, or make a homemade recipe.
+Look for natural deodorants containing Tea Tree oil, or make a DIY recipe to which you add Tea tree oil!

 Shaving hair off the body can cause razor bumps or rash, especially on the underarms, bikini area legs, and around the neck and face.
 Hair follicles often become infected by bacteria, causing itchy, irritated bumps and rashes.

-Tea tree oil can help calm swollen bumps and decrease the painful red rashes associated with razor burn.
-Tea Tree oil is antiseptic and helps heal and clean this minor skin issue.
+Tea tree oil can help calm swollen bumps and decrease painful red rashes on various body areas and those associated with razor burn.
+It is also antiseptic and helps heal and clean this minor skin issue.

 While you can splash a few drops of tea tree oil and water onto the affected area, it could sting.
 Mix a few drops with a skin-friendly carrier oil, like Jojoba or Argan oil, or add to a natural moisturizer and apply to the skin.